Crystal Lake – 2020

 If you aren’t sure that the brood you saw are common mergansers, click on the link anyway and you’ll be shown pictures to help you determine their identity.

-Because all common merganser broods were removed off Crystal Lake in 2017 and 2018, the CLWA expects to see a continuing reduction in the severity of swimmer’s itch cases again this year.
-Please use the link above to report any and all swimmer’s itch cases on Crystal Lake in 2019.
+Because all common merganser broods have been removed off Crystal Lake since 2017, the CLWA expects to see a continuing reduction in the severity of swimmer’s itch cases again this year.
+Please use the link above to report any and all swimmer’s itch cases on Crystal Lake in 2020.
 Thank you.